THE SUZUKI PROGRAM

 Start listening to the Volume I Suzuki CD of the pieces your child will be learning.

-Click the button below to learn more and/or register for the Virtual Daytime Choir with Asher Farber, the Virtual Specialty Choir with Alex Fiddes, Community Choir, and Music Theory with Briony Glassco.
+Click the button below to learn more and/or register for the Virtual Daytime Choir with Asher Farber, the Virtual Specialty Choir with Alex Fiddes, and Community Choir.
 If no programs are displayed when clicked, it simply means we are not offering anything at the present time.
 Stay updated by subscribing to Culture at the J

 INSTRUMENTAL ENSEMBLES (ADULTS)